 In accordance with the Campus Sex Crimes Prevention Act of 2000, the Jeanne Clery Act and the Family Educational Rights and Privacy Act of 1974, the Office of Public Safety is providing a link to the Mississippi Department of Public Safety Public Sex Offender Registry.
-This act requires that institutions provide to the campus community the location where this information.
+This act requires that institutions provide to the campus community the location that this information can be found.
 It also requires that registered sex offenders report to the state of Mississippi if they are enrolled or employed at an institution of higher education.

-The Mississippi Department of Public Safety maintains the sex offender registry, and the web address is listed below:
+The Mississippi Department of Public Safety maintains the sex offender registry, and the address is listed below: